Analysis | Understanding Monkeypox and How Outbreaks Spread

 5. How fast is it spreading?

-From just a handful of cases in Europe in early May, almost 800 cases, mostly in men, were reported across the region, as well as North and South America, and Australia by early June.
+From just a handful of cases in Europe in early May, more than 1,200 cases, mostly in men, were reported across the region, as well as in the Americas, the Middle East, and Australia by early June.
 Experts told a WHO meeting that monkeypox had been circulating undetected in Europe since at least April.
 Understanding the dynamics of spread is proving difficult.
-A UK study found anonymous sex has proved a barrier to effective contact tracing, with only 28% of men able to provide the names of recent sexual contacts.
+A UK study found anonymous sex has proved to be a barrier to effective contact tracing, with only 28% of men able to provide the names of recent sexual contacts.
 This may challenge efforts to stem transmission ahead of LGBTQ pride celebrations occurring in major cities around the world.
 Data from outbreaks in Canada, Spain, Portugal, and the UK suggest venues where men have sex with multiple male partners are helping to drive spread.

 6. Where does monkeypox come from?